 As this report highlights, we have continued to make important progress in advancing equality of opportunity, embracing, and proactively celebrating the diversity of our community, and fostering a cohesive inclusive culture.
-We have made some excellent progress against our strategic EDI objectives for both our student and staff community.
-We were successful in achieving Level 2 (Disability Confident Employer) of the Disability Confident Scheme and continue to implement our Athena Swan and Race Equality Charter Mark action plans.
-In 2021, for the first time, we held events to mark Disability History Month and South Asian Heritage Month in 2022.
+We have made excellent progress against our strategic EDI objectives for both our student and staff community.
+We were successful in achieving Level 2 (Disability Confident Employer) of the Disability Confident Scheme and continue to implement our Athena Swan and Race Equality Charter mark action plans.
+For the first time we held events to mark Disability History Month (in 2021) and South Asian Heritage month (in 2022).
 We continue to support our Staff Networks who have developed and grown in the last year.
 We produce and publish Gender and Ethnicity Pay Gap Reports and report every six months to the University's Strategic EDI Board.

-The EDI Office continues to work closely with the Board of Governors (BoG), Chief Executive Group (CEG), Strategic Business Units (SBU) EDI Teams, Hertfordshire Students' Union (HSU), Human Resources (HR) and the Learning and Teaching Innovation Centre (LTIC) to monitor progress against our Strategic Equality Objectives and implement initiatives to achieve these.
+The EDI Office continues to work closely with the Board of Governors (BoG), Chief Executive Group (CEG), Strategic Business Units (SBU) EDI Teams, Herts SU (HSU), Human Resources (HR) and the Learning and Teaching Innovation Centre (LTIC) to monitor progress against our Strategic Equality Objectives and implement initiatives to achieve these.